Hanabi-Live/hanabi-live/docs/FEATURES.md

   * The ambiguous checkboxes in the lobby have been converted to a "Status" indicator, showing exactly what the person is doing.
 * You can now view a replay (or share a replay) by ID number.
 * When you create a game, the server will suggest a randomly generated table name for you.
-* During a game, you can mouse over the "👀" icon in the bottom right-hand corner to see who is spectating the game.
 * Idle games and idle shared replays will automatically be ended by the server after 30 minutes.

 <br />